’68 Comeback Special

 During the special, Elvis performed “Can’t Help Falling in Love” in an intimate and acoustic setting.
 This version showcased a more stripped-down arrangement compared to the original recording, featuring Elvis playing the song on a guitar.
 The performance is memorable for its emotional and sincere delivery, capturing the essence of the song in a different light.

-You might like: Elvis Presley – Heartbreak Hotel (’68 Comeback Special)
+You might like: Elvis Presley – Jailhouse Rock (’68 Comeback Special)

 The ’68 Comeback Special is celebrated for its impact on Elvis’s career, reaffirming his status as a versatile and powerful performer.
 The acoustic rendition of “Can’t Help Falling in Love” from this special remains a fan favorite and is often considered one of the standout moments from the event.